abdullahkhawer/aws-alerts/README.md

 ### Using Terraform:

-Following are the steps to successfully deploy and use this framework:
+Following are the steps to successfully deploy and use this solution:
 -   Fork this repository from the master branch.
 -   If you want to enable AWS CloudFormation failures notifications, change default value to `true` for `enable_cloudformation_failure_notification` variable.
 -   Similarly, for any AWS service you want to enable failures, errors, warnings and terminations notifications, change default value to `true` for that AWS service's variable that is starting with `enable_...`